Why am I being charged for Amazon EC2 when all my instances were terminated?

 New instances have launched on your account

 Services such as Amazon EC2 Auto Scaling and AWS Elastic Beanstalk can launch instances automatically based on how you configured them.
-If you created Spot Instance requests or Spot Fleet requests, Spot Instances are launched when a certain Spot bid price is met.
+If you created Spot Instance requests or Spot Fleet requests, then Spot Instances are launched when a certain Spot bid price is met.

 You purchased a Reserved Instance